MoonHighway/intro-to-typescript/part-01/exercise/README.md

 Run the CLI: `npm run cli`

-## Exercise Part 11: TODO
+## Stage 11: Dynamic destinations

-Use our `destinations` data to dynamically generate the list of destinations:
+In `cli.ts`, let's use our `destinations` data to dynamically generate the list of destinations:

 ```typescript
 const destinationsList = destinations